House building on the London Green Belt: would a Grand Bargain make it possible?

-The principle of buying land at agricultural prices and using it for development was the basis of the UK New Towns programme.
+The principle of buying a land contract at agricultural prices and using it for development was the basis of the UK New Towns programme.
 The New Towns Act (9 & 10 Geo.
 VI c.
 68) was passed in 1946 and remains on the statute book as the New Towns Act 1981.
 With modification, it could be used to secure the future of London’s Green Belt and to test an approach to dealing with the all the green belt land in England and Wales, amounting to 1,638,760 hectares in 2014.

 Simon Jenkins, quoted in the video, believes there should be no house building on London’s Green Belt at present but that 10-20% of the land might be suitable for housing if the remaining 80-90% was fully protected from development.
 This would be a good spot for a Wimbledon planning architect to step in if allowed, to create some wonderful homes for the surroundings that complement the area instead of distracting from it.
 Although there is a housing shortage in London, there are still many homes available to rent and buy online from websites like thespacestation.co.uk for example.
 Perhaps there isn’t a need for brand new homes to be built on the green belt until all local, existing homes are lived in.
 Furthermore, Dieter Helms, also quoted on the video, argues that the Green Belt land needs more than protection: it needs a programme of landscape improvements to enhance its stock of public goods.
 My view is that we should make no pronouncements about how much Green Belt land might by built on until a parcel-by-parcel landscape assessment of the Green Belt has been completed.
 What this would involved is explained towards the end of the video embedded in the post on the Metropolitan Green Belt.

 - Origins of the green belt idea